deanturpin/germs.dev/posts/repairs.md

 - [x] Order 30.4mm crystal
 - [x] Polish silver
 - [x] Replace crystal
+- [x] Order donor movement for practice/spares
 - [ ] Rachet wheel is missing a tooth, still works but might replace from donor for completeness
 - [x] Pusher has come loose during cleaning -- fits in OK anyway
 - [ ] Service
 - [ ] Repair original strap -- see [leather conditioner](https://www.watchobsession.co.uk/blogs/watchobsession-blog/how-to-care-for-leather-watch-strap)

 ## Molnija 3602
 Consolidating two pocket watches.
 After swapping various bits it seems both balances are wobbly.
 So perhaps a dirty balance bridge has broken the good balance?
 Might be a case of cleaning both and building a new one out of the best bits.

+OK, scratch that... it's quite expensive to buy a new balance so I've bought another working movement and a NOS marriage case.
+Gonna be sweet!

 See [Ranfft](http://www.ranfft.de/cgi-bin/bidfun-db.cgi?10&ranfft&2&2uswk&Molnia_3602) and [Linux Focus](http://cgi.linuxfocus.org/~guido/molnija-pocket-watch/) for movement details.

-I've actually ordered a new wristwatch case to fit it in now.

 ### Serial 998652
 - Awesome forest scene case